The Forestry Act

 2. A special forestry business whose forest products have significance to national defense or the nation’s economic development;

-3. Large scale cultivation of forests as a commodity to supply industry, national defense, ship building, road engineering or other important applications;
+3. Large-scale cultivation of forests as a commodity to supply industry, national defense, shipbuilding, road engineering or other important applications;

 4. Nurseries that propagate seedlings in large numbers for local reforestation;